 I recently visited the beautiful city of Guwahati for a project and to do heart-to-heart communication with our sisters and brothers from the north-east part of India.

 We, from this part of the country, are quite ignorant and seldom connect with people from faraway places; in India.
 We have friends from across the globe but rarely from the north-east part.
 This is what I wanted to change in my recent trip to the most beautiful and unexplored part of our country.

 A distant friend introduced me to this angel — not in disguise — in the capital city of the abode of clouds.

 Her name is Kabita Joshi.

 I was alright in a while but the loving-kindness displayed by these new friends have made a deep impact in my heart.
 Their courage and loving attitude saved my life that day.
-Not only this, she also insisted that I spent the night at her home where her mother gave me all her love and delicious-healthy food.
+Not only this, but she also insisted that I spent the night at her home where her mother gave me all her love and delicious healthy food.

 I can never forget this miraculous incident.

 I was a stranger to them but they really proved that GUEST IS GOD in India and this is strictly followed throughout the country, especially in the region of Assam.
 I have deep gratitude for them and now they’re my family for a lifetime.